Over my years of walking, I’ve been fortunate to see various rock images in the backcountry.

 I thought I’d collect some of my favorite ones because of the striking imagery, what it may represent, or historical interest, among other facets.

-These images are mainly from the Colorado Plateau in Utah, but I have some images from other places such as nearby Colorado, New Mexico, and Arizona.
+These images are mainly from the Colorado Plateau in Utah, but I have some images from other places, such as nearby Colorado, New Mexico, and Arizona.
 Along with further afield locations such as Nevada, the High Plains, or even north of Banff.
+As of Nov 2023, I’ve included over 200 images in this gallery.

 I get asked where I find these images.
 For the more well-known ones (such as Newspaper Rock), I list them.
 The more obscure ones?
 Well, I’ll leave them vague. 🙂

 If you want to know more about the images in general, the classic, if an outdated name, is Indian Rock Art of the Southwest by Polly Schaafsma.
-This book takes a deeper dive with an academic focus and also goes into its relation with Meso-America.
+This book takes a deeper dive with an academic focus and goes into its relationship with Meso-America.

 For more information on the Ancestral Pueblo and the Chaco culture, particularly, the People of Chaco stands as a good one-volume introduction.